wp-plugins/page-whitelists/README.md

 ## Changelog

+### 3.0
+Bug fix - fixed an issue with plugins that allow creation of pages Plugin compatibility fix - Tree Page View.
+New - column with assigned whitelists in User Table New - field on User Profile editor
+New - select all/none pages when creating/editing whitelist.

 ### 2.0
 Bug fix - plugin now doesn't fail on screen-less admin pages (various AJAX helpers etc.)
 New - plugin now filters all backend queries that request pages (including those made by AJAX).